Our Board

 Renee Holt — Board Chair (U.S.)

-Renee Holt is a nurse and lawyer with a graduate degree in public health.
+Renee Holt is a retired nurse and lawyer with a graduate degree in public health.
 She has worked in the international public health field for 25 years.
 She has experience in women’s rights, reproductive health, vaccines, and clinical trials.
-As a consultant for the World Health Organization, Renee drafted health legislation for many Pacific Island nations, including the Kingdom of Tonga, The Federated States of Micronesia and Tuvalu.
+As a consultant for the World Health Organization, Renee drafted health legislation for many Pacific Island nations, including the Kingdom of Tonga, the Federated States of Micronesia, and Tuvalu.
 Through her work and travels to the Pacific, Renee feels a strong connection with the Pacific Island people and the mission of Rise Beyond the Reef.
-Renee now works at PATH, a nonprofit global health organization based in Seattle, Washington.
+Renee recently retired from PATH, a nonprofit global health organization based in Seattle, Washington.

 Adi Sivia Qoro — Board President (Fiji)

-Sivia is active in community work and is a Director of the Ba Provincial Holdings.
+Sivia is active in community work and serves as a Director of Ba Provincial Holdings.
 She is the President of RBTR, working with remote communities to improve their livelihoods.
 She is the Vice President of Homes of Hope, a charity to help sexual abuse and exploitation survivors.
 She is also a found and President of the Fiji Unity Party.

-Adi Sivia believes community engagement is an avenue for connecting with others, Community engagement improves lives, strengthens communities and, most importantly, provides intangible benefits through witnessing the t accomplishments of those you serve.
-She knows how great it feels to give back to society at large, as well as the value of empowering community members' own contributions, and helping others develop and participate fully in advancing their communities.
+Adi Sivia believes community engagement is an avenue for connecting with others.
+Community engagement improves lives, strengthens communities, and, most importantly, provides intangible benefits through witnessing the t accomplishments of those you serve.
+She knows how great it feels to give back to society at large, the value of empowering community members' contributions, and the importance of helping others develop and participate fully in advancing their communities.

 Amie Bishop

-Amie Bishop is a global health and human rights consultant and has worked in more than 20 countries.
+Amie Bishop is a retired global health and human rights consultant and has worked in more than 20 countries.
 She is also the Consultant Research Advisor for OutRight Action International, a global LGBTIQ human rights organization.
 As a consultant, she primarily focuses on HIV, TB, and health access for key populations, as well as on women’s cancers.
-Her expertise is in qualitative research and monitoring and evaluation; interim leadership (e.g., $21 million program on TB in Zambia); program design and grant writing capacity-building; and strategic planning.
-From 1989 to 2014, she worked at PATH, where she held various leadership and technical roles, including Ukraine Country Director, focusing primarily on TB, and HIV, and on women’s cancers.
+Her expertise includes qualitative research and monitoring and evaluation; interim leadership (e.g., a $21 million program on TB in Zambia); program design and grant-writing capacity-building; and strategic planning.
+From 1989 to 2014, she worked at PATH, where she held various leadership and technical roles, including Ukraine Country Director, focusing primarily on TB, HIV, and women’s cancers.
 Ms. Bishop is on the Civic Council for the UW Jackson School of International Studies’ Master’s Degree in Applied International Studies, representing LGBTIQ human rights perspectives and was recently selected to serve on Seattle’s Women in Global Health Advisory Panel.
-She holds Master’s Degrees in Social Work and Public Health from Columbia University and was a Peace Corps Volunteer.
+She holds a Master’s Degree in Social Work and Public Health from Columbia University and was a Peace Corps Volunteer.

 Filani Macassey